carderne/una/docs/index.md

 </div>

-**This is a new project that is still evolving.
-I'm very open to ideas, suggestions and feedback.
-Please open an [issue](https://github.com/carderne/una/issues/new) with your comments.**
+**Una is currently a bit broken since uv v0.4.0.
+Figuring out what to do next.**

 Una is a tool to build and productionise Python monorepos with [uv](https://docs.astral.sh/uv/).